 Outgoing transactions work in a similar way.
 Once a swap or withdrawal has been processed, vault nodes will witness the outgoing transaction from the vault on the native chain and submit that change of state to the state chain.

 Each vault has a balance, but that balance can be distributed across multiple liquidity pools.
 In cases where multiple pools rely on the same vault, a supermajority of vault nodes can transfer balances between the pools on the state chain without creating any outgoing transactions on the native blockchain for that vault.
-This will be the case for many swaps, where a swapper can route their incoming BTC through the BTC-LOKI and LOKI-ETH pools, generating an outgoing ETH transaction and causing a pool balance transfer in the Loki vault, without ever holding LOKI themselves: instead the state chain records a change in the LOKI holdings of the two liquidity pools without any transfer on the Loki blockchain.
+This will be the case for many swaps, where a swapper can route their incoming BTC through the BTC-DAI and DAI-ETH pools, generating an outgoing ETH transaction and causing a pool balance transfer in the DAI vault, without ever holding DAI themselves: instead the state chain records a change in the DAI holdings of the two liquidity pools without sending a second transaction on the Ethereum blockchain.

 A quote is a user-defined rule for the state chain, and is produced at the request of the user when they want to provide liquidity, withdraw liquidity, or conduct a swap.
 The quote will contain all of the user-defined parameters associated with that quote type, and gives the vault node network all of the information it requires to process these actions once the correct conditions are met in the state chain.
 Quotes are generated and inserted into the state chain by quoters.